mparsley1/eo-docs/README.md

 [eoian](https://github.com/ECHOESProj/eoian]) is used to download, process and store the satellite from the CREODIAS object store.
-The processors, themselves are in the [eo-processors](https://github.com/ECHOESProj/eo-processors) repo.
+The processors, themselves are in the [eo-processors](https://github.com/ECHOESProj/eo-processors) repository.
 This code is described in
 [Processing of satellite files from the object store and other data sources](#processing-of-satellite-files-from-the-object-store-and-other-data-sources)
 .